Interchangeable Antimatter Keys

 - Braid subverts this quite cleverly.
 The keys are indeed interchangeable and single use...but you have time travelling powers.
 Some puzzles require a specific key be used on a specific door even though they appear to be interchangeable (In World 3, time moves backwards as you walk - try to unlock the wrong door and time reverses it as you walk through, locking the door again...but your key stays disappeared), while others need you to open multiple doors with a single antimatter key.

-- Subverted in the The Matrix, there is a person who is called the Keymaster.
+- Subverted in The Matrix Reloaded, there is a person who is called the Keymaker.
 He makes and keeps keys.
 In one scene, he has so many keys that it takes him a moment to find the right key to a important room.

 - The Tower of Druaga sort of justifies this by requiring a potion instead of a key to open locked chests.